First home buyer tips for nurses

 Did you know you could use salary packaging to pay your mortgage?
 You can dedicate up to $9010 of pre-tax income a year to your mortgage repayments.
 "It's a great way to get your money working harder for you, in terms of what it saves you in tax," Paul says.

-Talk to one of our lenders by calling us on 13 63 73 or book a time with a mobile lending manager to find out how our lending products tailored to meet the unique needs of nurses and other health workers.
+Talk to one of our lenders by calling us on 13 63 73 or book a time with a mobile lending manager to find out how our first home buyer lending products are tailored to meet the unique needs of nurses and other health workers.

 BankVic is proud to serve Victorians working in health, emergency services and policing.